 It’s the largest unbroken caldera in the world that is not submerged in water and it houses 45,000 animals living in harmony.

-Massive herds of wildebeest, zebras and elephants roam the landscape and you will come across a lion or two and if you are lucky, a rhino may cross your path.
+Visiting the Ngorongoro Crater is a beautiful experience watching wildlife within the volcano.
+Within the Ngorongoro Conservation Area, Massive herds of wildebeest, zebras, Impala, buffalos, and elephants roam the landscape.
+You will come across a lion or two and if you are lucky, a rhino may cross your path.

-You cannot visit East Africa without visiting a Masai Tribe.
+You cannot visit East Africa without visiting a Maasai Tribe.

-The original nomads and Masai warriors will welcome you into their villages showing you how they make fire while putting on performances and jumping high in the air.
+The original nomads and Maasai warriors will welcome you into their villages showing you how they make fire while putting on performances and jumping high in the air.

 Their majestic voices will win you over and you won’t be able to leave without digging deep into your wallets to buy a souvenir.

-Be prepared: The Masai have been running tours for decades and know the art of the deal.
+Be prepared: The Maasai have been running tours for decades and know the art of the deal.
 They’ll quote high prices but you can barter.

-For birds and beauty, Lake Manyara is the place to be.
+For a more popular bird watching destination Lake Manyara is the place to be.

 Located in Arusha the cultural centre is a new attraction housing African art and paintings.